rwaldron/tc39-notes/es7/2017-01/jan-25.md

 BE: Value types are still on our agenda and we've done some work that everyone agrees with that is constructive.
 There are all sorts of possible uses, like for the CSSOM; also custom literal suffixes, etc.

 BE: Let's talk about this constant rumor that WASM will replace JS.
 It may happen but not for a long time.
 We'll have pressure for new value types.
-Everyone will be happy in number-land until they aren't, and then maybe they'll use bigints when they are available?
+Everyone will be happy in Number-land until they aren't, and then maybe they'll use BigInts when they are available?
 To me, it almost doesn't matter.
 We've done enough work on Value types, pressure from the edges is big enough.
 I'd like use to get there so we don't have to keep hard coding.
 When I extended the spec, I future-proofed a meta protocol for value types.
 Realm specific auto wrapping of primitives in objects, that's important.
 I'm not going to summarize all the learnings we've had.
 Its useful and could be fruitful.
 Having been around this current wheel so long it's not worth worrying about.
 If we need it we can do it.

 MM: I've been doing this now for 8 years, which I know is nothing compared to you.
 Leaving the door open for something to be done cleanly at such a time in the future that someone has the energy to do it.
 To me, that is a big deal.
 The difference between decimal without value types in the old days vs your proposal now: You've done the work to understand how value types could grow in such a way that what you are proposing now will be retroactively rationalized into the value type proposal.
 We don't know if it'll turn out that way but you've paved the way.
 The idea of holding the door open for something often works.
 If you're going to stay on the standards committee you have to play the long game.

 BE: Good point.
 THere is some pressure with game developers with mutable vectors and matrices for operators.
 That's separate proposal.
 The committee could do operators, literals and value types.